Nicaragua Food and Drink

 Quesillo: Quesillo is a piece of cheese that is placed inside a tortilla, onions and vinegar are added for flavour and fresh cream and salt are placed on top.

-Nacatamal: Dough is filled with small pieces of meat, either pork or chicken, rice, potatoes, onions, tomatoes and sweet peppers.
-The dough pockets are then wrapped in plantain leaves (which are not eaten) and are boiled.
+Nacatamal: The dough is filled with small pieces of meat, either pork or chicken, rice, potatoes, onions, tomatoes and sweet peppers.
+The dough pockets are then wrapped in plantain leaves (which are not eaten) and boiled.

 While fresh tropical juices are some of the most popular drinks throughout the country that help to beat the heat, Macuá is the national drink of Nicaragua.
 It is a cocktail made with white rum and fruit juices, typically lemon and guava.
 As well as cocktails, there are two types of beer in Nicaragua, Toña and La Victoria.
 Toña is a golden lager while La Victoria is considered a softer beer.
 Gaubul combines green bananas, milk, coconut water and sugar and is common in the Caribbean part of the country.
 With corn being such a major staple of the diet, it is not surprising that there is also a corn drink.
 Chicha-de Maíz is prepared hot, but once cooled, a candy called “dulce” is added.
 It is important to remember that tap water in Nicaragua may contain more chlorine than visitors are used to, but bottled water is cheap and readily available.